Douglas, Juneau, Alaska: Demographics

 Douglas first appeared on the 1890 U.S. Census as "Douglas City."
 Despite its name, it was still an unincorporated community.
 It appeared as Douglas in 1900 and formally incorporated in 1902.
 In 1970, voters in the city of Douglas and Juneau Division approved a merger with the city and borough of Juneau.

 In 1890, Douglas was the 11th largest community in Alaska with 402 residents.
 Of those, 356 were White, 26 were Native, 17 were Creole (Mixed Russian & Native), 2 were Asian and 1 was Other.

 In 1900, Douglas was the 7th largest community in Alaska with 825 residents.
 It did not report a racial breakdown.

 In 1910, Douglas was the 3rd largest city in Alaska with 1,722 residents (exceeding neighboring Juneau, which was in 4th place with 1,644 residents and 6th placed Treadwell on the south border of Douglas with 1,222 residents).
 It reported 1,344 Whites, 346 Natives and 32 others.
 Had all three locales been unified as they are today, they would've been the most populous locale that year with 4,588 residents, exceeding Fairbanks (3,541) as the largest city.

 In 1920, Douglas fell to 7th place (919); in 1930 it was at 11th (593); in 1940 it was at 18th (522); in 1950 it was at 20th (699); in 1960 it was at 23rd (1,042); and in 1970 it was at 29th (1,243).

 Infrastructure

-The only traditional school left on Douglas is Gastineau Elementary, which serves all the Douglas Island elementary-aged students; the Douglas Public Library is part of the Juneau Public Library System.
-Douglas has a few restaurants and bars (The Island Pub, Louie's Douglas Inn, and The Douglas Café), a local live theater (Perseverance Theater), and a gas station.
+The only traditional school left in Douglas is Gastineau Elementary, operated by the Juneau School District, which serves all of Douglas Island's elementary-aged students.
+The Douglas Public Library is part of the Juneau Public Library System.
+Douglas has a small commercial core with several restaurants and bars, a gas station and the Perseverance Theatre, Alaska's only professional theater company.
 The town’s population has dropped over the years but recently is up to about 3,000 people, or close to ten percent of the City and Borough of Juneau’s population.
 Douglas gets its water and electricity from Juneau and has a mix of onsite and municipal (diverted to Juneau) wastewater treatment.

 The Alaska Department of Corrections has its headquarters in Douglas.